All of my blogs were down yesterday and I spent several hours scrambling to get things back up.

 The analysis and repair was a huge effort, and the sites were down for half a day before I was even aware of it.
 Someone with less experience than I would probably have had to pay a consultant to fix things, and it might have taken days.
 As it was, my web hosting account was 40 minutes away from being disabled because of all the spam.
 My point is that these attacks are a big problem, and one that needs to be fixed at a higher level than the individual blogger like me.

 [Update]: It happened again, only worse.
 Starting around the end of December, 2017, I was hit by a hotlinking attack.
 A web page embedded images from several sites including one of mine and then started accessing that page.
-In fact over 4,000 different IP addresses accessed that page, some as many oas 17,000 times.
+In fact over 4,000 different IP addresses accessed that page, some as many as 17,000 times.
+I found that the IP addresses were from Amazon Web Services across the world that hosted a site uptime testing service.)
 The result was that I ran out of bandwidth and my host, vps.net, shut all my sites down.
 This resulted in a multi-day outage because my hosting plan was frozen until I upgraded the account to pay for more bandwidth.
 In this instance the ultimate solution was to block hotlinking altogether.

 As part of the solution, I moved all my sites to another hosting company that doesn’t have a bandwidth limit on the account.